TCFD Recommendation

 NSG Group Approach

-- Low Carbon World (<2°C) – associated with aggressive mitigation to limit carbon emissions over the next 30 years in order to move to a low carbon economy.
+• Low Carbon World (<2°C) – A scenario in which aggressive mitigation measures are taken to curb carbon emissions over the next 30 years with the aim of transitioning to a low-carbon economy.

 Further description of some of these aspects and others regarding physical risk analysis outcome is given below;